Accelerated Online Bachelor's Programs in Vermont 2026

 Baker University

 Students seeking fast online programs can find several bachelor's degrees at Baker University in Kansas.
-The school offers Bachelor of Business Administration (BBA) programs in human resources, marketing, and sport management.
+The school offers Bachelor of Business Administration (BBA) programs in human resource management, marketing, and sport management.
 BS degrees are available in psychology and criminal justice.
 Nursing students can enroll in an accelerated BSN program and finish in just 14.5 months.

 Time to completion: As little as 14.5 months